Time to stop questioning and start accepting

 This latest epiphany came as I was walking home from my 6 am spin class.
 It was still dark and chilly.
 Sporting my new down coat and my trusty toque, my gym bag hitched up over my shoulder, I stopped at the crosswalk to wait for the light, and realized that I have some serious insecurities.
 The realization that I am insecure was not all that earth shattering.
 Likely we all have insecurities about something in ourselves or our lives.
 The real epiphany was that not only was I insecure in myself, but that I am wearing my insecurities like my jacket.
 Wrapped around me as a shield, or a safety blanket.
 How can I find security in embracing my insecurities?

 I have always self-identified as a strong, independent and confident individual.
 I exude confidence and competence in my work life and I am strong and capable in my social and physical activities.
 However, when it comes to my close, intimate, personal relationships, I have moments of profound insecurity.
-I have recently fallen head over heels for the man in my life and find myself in the type of committed relationship that I have always desired.
+I have recently found myself in the type of committed relationship that I have always desired.
 We are completely insync, on the same page, and committed to each other and our relationship.
 Yet I still find myself slipping into the comfort of my insecurities.
 It’s almost as if those insecurities are so natural or innate to me that they bring me security.
 A sense of familiarity in an unfamiliar situation.
 In previous dating situations, the safety of my insecurities served to keep me at an arm’s length, distant and protected.
 That is not what I want in my relationship now.
 I want the freedom to be vulnerable, to fall deeper, to explore possibilities with no walls or barriers.
-This is definitely the man I want to do that with, so why am I always waiting for the other shoe to drop?
+Why am I always waiting for the other shoe to drop?

 Recently, I read a book called Attached:The New Science of Adult Attachment by Amir Levine, M.D. and Rachel S. F. Heller, M.A.
 This book uses the science of Attachment Theory in children and expands that to how adults attach and form relationships.
 They state that approximately 50% of the population experience secure attachments.
 That is they are confident, secure and safe in their intimate relationships, which allows them to have a secure “home base” and therefore fosters independence.
 Having a secure attachment in your relationship allows you to be dependent on another person, strengthening the development of teamwork and togetherness, which allows us to be more independent.
 We know that our partner has our back and will be there for us regardless, therefore we become more willing to try new things, knowing we have a safe space to return to.
 Dependence fostering independence.